yegor256/blog/_drafts/static.md

 }
 {% endhighlight %}

 What do you think?
-Isn't it better than what JUnit is offering?
+Isn't it better than what JUnit offers?
 Isn't it more reusable and extendable than utility methods?

-To summarize, I believe that scaffolding in unit testing must be done through fake objects that are shipped together with production code.
+To summarize, I believe scaffolding in unit testing must be done through fake objects that are shipped together with production code.